-He was hitting something in the cabinet, “Searching for ET ain’t cheap, and it certainly isn’t profitable.”
+He hit something in the cabinet.
+“Searching for ET ain’t cheap, and it certainly isn’t profitable.”

 “Easy to say when it’s not your money.”

-With another swing of the hammer, something came loose, and with a loud clunk and whirling, the humongous dish started to move.
-Slowly sliding from its horizontal position staring straight up at the stars.
+With another swing of the hammer, something came loose, and with a loud clunk and whirling the humongous dish started to move, slowly sliding from its horizontal position staring up at the stars.

-“But there’s so much left to do,” she said, her voice trailed off.
+“But there’s so much left to do,” she said, her voice trailing off.

-She watched the paper fragments blow away with the wind and she leant against the railing and took in the undeniably beautiful sunset, catching her breath.
-The sun was only 93 million miles away, a stone’s throw, they’d reached so much further, practically the other side of the universe.
-Across an empty universe, a million stars systems and nothing, nothing but static.
+Tanya watched the paper fragments blow away in the wind, leaned against the railing, and took in the undeniably beautiful sunset.
+The sun was only ninety-three million miles away, a stone’s throw, they’d reached so much further, practically the other side of the cosmos.
+Across an empty universe.
+A million stars systems and nothing, nothing but static.
 Tears welled in her eyes, a million in infinity, they’d hardly begun.
 Somewhere out in that endless expanse, there had to be intelligent life.
 Not that she would hear them, they were about to make her deaf.

-Steve walked up beside her and leant on the railing.
-“Magnificent isn’t it, it never fails to impress and inspire.”
+Steve walked up beside her and joined her leaning on the railing.
+“Magnificent isn’t it.
+It never fails to impress and inspire.”

-She nodded.
-The dish continued its slow slide to the vertical.
-In the distance, a hundred thousand starlings had taken to the wing for their evening flight.
+She nodded as the dish continued its slow slide to the vertical.
+In the distance, a hundred thousand starlings took to the wing for their evening flight.

-The dish reached the vertical with a deafening, reverberating clunk and sat silent.
+The dish reached the vertical with a reverberating clunk and sat silent.

 She stared at the sunset, at the shimmering dancing starlings, countless like the stars.
 They moved and flowed like a single organism.

 “It should be random, chaos, but it isn’t.
-There’s a pattern, structure here, more than we ever saw out there!”
-He pointed to the stars, “Is it not structure we’ve been looking for?”
+There’s a pattern, structure here, more than we ever saw out there,” He nodded to the darkening heavens.
+“Is it not structure we’ve been looking for?”

-She shook her head, “Yes, but they’re just birds, it’s just instinct, each one reacting to the next.”
+She shook her head, “They’re just birds.
+It’s instinct, each one reacting to the next.”

 He handed her the pad.
-On it, it had the first part of the sequence, one through ten.
-She swiped up, nothing!
+On the display, the first part of the sequence, one through ten.
+She swiped up, nothing.
 Swiped down, nothing, left and right nothing.
-“What the,”
+“What the!?”

 Her legs gave out as she watched the starlings form a crude representation of the Arecibo radio telescope, the last part of the original message, sent all those years ago.

-“Now this is where it really gets interesting,” Steve said, taking the tablet from her trembling hand.
+“Now this is where it gets really interesting,” Steve said, taking the tablet from her trembling hand.

-She stared on, as the starlings launched into a new set of complex patterns, clearly binary but not like anything she’d seen before.
+Tanya watched as the starlings launched into a new set of complex patterns, clearly binary but not like anything she’d seen before.
 They were using the building blocks of the Arecibo message, but extending them in ways she couldn’t begin to fathom.
+“What is it?”